 Judging by the feedback and attendence from the Wood Conference, the event was definitley a success.
 “I have worked at many Wood Conferences with HWZ but this one was very different and very successful as we had over 700 attendees,” comments Wageba Martin, the registration desk assistant.

 Alwyn Barnes says the 2019 conference was ‘brilliantly organised and extremely informative’.
 The bar was certainly set high at the 2019 conference.
 “I am already looking forward to 2020,” Barnes adds.

 The 10th wood conference to be held on 26 February 2020 is greatly anticipated and should promise further positive progress for the timber construction industry as well as additional reaching participation from the sector.

 Source: Timber IQ

-this content must be approved by the publisher of Timber IQ.
+NOTE: Permission to use or reproduce this content must be approved by the publisher of Timber IQ.